 Marketing Plan

 Facebook and other social media sales funnels have huge selling power.
 Users log onto their social media accounts for recreation not to purchase random products that they have not considered to purchase.
 Sales funnels are designed to generate demand, reminding users about pain points or needs, to which they may not even be aware.
 A Facebook sales funnel will help us emerge from the digital white noise.
-With many of our related firms having a social media presence for over 10 years, we have been on the forefront of emerging social media functions such as fully autonomous insurance products and websites, GPT chat, and most importantly a foundation of customers that are currently transitioning their generational wealth into a generational market of consumers (the benefitary) that would be much more receptive and knowledgeable concerning the added value of integrating life insurance with blockchain technology.
+With many of our related firms having a social media presence for over 10 years, we have been on the forefront of emerging social media functions such as fully autonomous insurance products and websites, GPT chat, and most importantly a foundation of customers that are currently transitioning their generational wealth into a generational market of consumers (the beneficiary) that are much more receptive and knowledgeable concerning the added value of integrating life insurance with blockchain technology.

 The Four Stages of a Facebook Sales Funnel